Lubyanka Building: Post-KGB

 Remains of Adolf Hitler, as well as those of Joseph and Magda Goebbels, were presented at the Lubyanka in a 2004 documentary.

 Hitler's personal Golden Party Badge, which was discovered by the Red Army after the capture of Berlin, was stored in the Lubyanka.
 The badge was stolen in 2005, when guards thought a cat had set off the alarms, allowing the burglar to escape.

 In 2015, the Lubyanka's front door was set on fire by Pyotr Pavlensky, a performance artist.
 He was released from jail six months later.
 In 2017, a huge church was consecrated next to the Lubyanka building on the grounds of the Sretensky Monastery.
-The church is dedicated to the New Martyrs and Confessors of the Russian Orthodox Church, including those who were executed at Lubyanka.
+The church is dedicated to the New Martyrs and Confessors of the Russian Orthodox Church, including those who were executed at Lubyanka (more than a thousand people from 1944 to 1969).
 In December 2019, a shooting took place around the Lubyanka.

 Modernity

 In 2008, the wing of the house from Myasnitskaya Street received the status of a cultural heritage site.
 In 2011, it underwent reconstruction.
 During this period, information appeared about the installation of a helipad on the roof of the building.
 According to the head of Rosokhrankultura Viktor Petrakov, it has existed for a long time.
 Although the roof of the building was not protected, representatives of the Moscow Department of Cultural Heritage stated that the project was not approved and the reconstruction was carried out without proper documentation.
-Details of the restoration of the facades, which took place in 2013-2014, were not disclosed due to the secret status of the object.
+Details of the restoration of the facades, which took place in 2013–2014, were not disclosed due to the secret status of the object.